Kevin Morris (businessman): Career

 Morris was co-founder and managing partner of the Morris Yorn Entertainment Law Firm, now known as Yorn Levine Barnes Krintzman Rubenstein Kohner Endlich & Gellman since Morris left the practice in 2021.
-The firm represents or has represented such major American media figures such as Trey Parker and Matt Stone, Matthew McConaughey, Mike Judge, Ellen DeGeneres, Scarlett Johansson, Zoe Saldana, Liam Hemsworth, Zach Galifianakis, Chris Rock, and Laura Linney.
+The firm represents or has represented such major American media figures such as Trey Parker and Matt Stone, Matthew McConaughey, Mike Judge, Ellen DeGeneres, Scarlett Johansson, Zoe Saldaña, Liam Hemsworth, Zach Galifianakis, Chris Rock, and Laura Linney.

 He produced the 1997 documentary film Hands on a Hard Body, and co-produced the Broadway musical The Book of Mormon for which he won a Tony Award by Trey Parker and Matt Stone.
 He is known for brokering the TV show South Park, created by Parker and Stone.

 His articles on media and entertainment have appeared in The Wall Street Journal, Los Angeles Times, and Filmmaker Magazine.
 His first collection of short stories, White Man's Problems, was released by Grove Atlantic's Black Cat imprint in January 2015, while his first novel, All Joe Knight, was published by Grove Atlantic in December 2016.